awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-defining-query-queues.md

 ## Query Groups<a name="cm-c-defining-query-queues-query-groups"></a>

 You can assign a set of query groups to a queue by specifying each query group name or by using wildcards\.
 A query group is simply a label\.
-At run time, you can assign the query group label to a series of queries\.
-Any queries that are assigned to a listed query group runs in the corresponding queue\.
+At runtime, you can assign the query group label to a series of queries\.
+Any queries that are assigned to a listed query group run in the corresponding queue\.
 There is no set limit to the number of query groups that can be assigned to a queue\.
 For more information, see [Wildcards](#wlm-wildcards)

 ## Wildcards<a name="wlm-wildcards"></a>